28

 When to use interfaces?

-Need to create loosely coupled components, easily maintainable and pluggable components (like log4net framework for logging) because the implementation of an interface is separated from itself.
+- Need to create loosely coupled components, easily maintainable and pluggable components (like log4net framework for logging) because the implementation of an interface is separated from the implementation.

 Advantages of Interface in C#